Syba27/google-homepage/README.md

 Including CSS styling
 Adding links where approriate
 Make a basic form
-Adding an imaage onto the website
+Adding an image onto the website